 Preventing tooth decay requires good oral hygiene habits and regular visits to the dentist office.
 Visiting the dentist at least once every six months is key to preventing tooth decay.
 Professional teeth cleanings can clean deep into the gums and access all surfaces of teeth.
 The goal is to remove all the built-up plaque and tartar from hard-to-reach areas.

 Brushing and flossing twice daily helps remove food from between the teeth.
-During your dental exams, your Fuller Dental dentist can provide you and your children personalized tips and tricks for better oral hygiene habits.
+During your dental exams, your Fuller Dental dentist can provide you and your children with personalized tips and tricks for better oral hygiene habits.

 Good oral hygiene habits help to prevent the build-up of plaque and tartar on the surface of teeth.
-Bacteria feed on the sugary plaque and tartar and begin to multiply, leaving behind an acidic by-product that erodes the tooth’s enamel.
+Bacteria feed on the sugary plaque and tartar and multiply, leaving behind an acidic by-product that erodes the tooth’s enamel.
 Once the tooth is compromised, the pulp becomes susceptible to infection and will require treatment.

 Treatment for Dental Cavities